 Moisture does not penetrate the surface of the non-hygroscopic pellet but rather condenses on the surface.
 Subjecting the pellets to a sufficiently heated airflow is usually enough to dry the pellets.
 Non-hygroscopic resins include PVC, Polystyrene, Polyethylene and Polypropylene.

-There are many different types of drying apparatus and innovative new approaches are in the works.
+There are many different types of plastic process drying apparatus and innovative new approaches are in the works.
 The most common solutions are Hot Air, Desiccant and Compressed Air Dryers.
 They all use heaters but in slightly different ways.

 Hot Air Dryers